iSHAREScheme/Documentation/index.rst

 Welcome to iSHARE
 =================

 iSHARE is a collaborative effort to improve conditions for data-sharing for organisations within as well as across sectors.
-The iSHARE Scheme results in a set of agreements which improve circumstances for data exchange.
+The iSHARE Trust framework results in a set of agreements which improve circumstances for data exchange.

 The ambition of iSHARE is to lower barriers for sharing data, to empower new forms of collaboration in chains and to help scale up existing initiatives that aim to improve conditions for data exchange.
 The underlying assumption is that if data can flow in a controlled and smart way, it will lead to a more efficient use of infrastructure, less carbon emissions and a more competitive datadriven organisations.